jgoett2/IAData_Public/README.md

 # Midterm Exam Data Analysis
 This analysis considers a fictional data set of midterm exam scores.
-There are two sets of data, one that looks at exam stats at the network level (includes 18 high schools), and another that gives student exam scores at 3 of those high schools.
+There are two sets of data, one that looks at overall exam stats at the network level (includes 18 high schools), and another that gives individual exam scores at 3 of those high schools.

 By comparing the 3 school's exam results to the network data, these recommendations can be made:
 - On **Curriculum**: